teeks99/inno-test/README.md

 >   has seek to the very beginning.
 If disk spanning was enabled, the user
 >   would have to re-insert disk 1.

 Actually, this doesn't bother me at all.
-1) I don't have any dynamic-ness to my installation.
+1) I don't have any dynamic nature to my installation.
 The user installs all the files every time 2) I'll gladly pay the penalty of the user having to re-start the decompression for a file that is 30-50% smaller and compressed much faster!